hlship/t5-hibernate-notx/README.md

 ## TODO

-Support for @CommitAfter on service methods, via decoration, has not been addressed and will likely cause failures if used.
+Support for @CommitAfter on service methods, via decoration, has not been addressed and will likely cause failures if used.  @CommitAfter is supported using advice, and on component class methods.

 Testing is incomplete, especially for the web tier use of @CommitAfter (on component methods).
+By incomplete, we mean tested manually, not automated.

 ## License